timelyportfolio/comicR/README.md

 # comicR

-htmlwidget for comic (xkcd-like) R.  See the [vignette](vignettes/readme.Rmd) for installation and examples.
+htmlwidget for comic (xkcd-like) R.  See this [post](http://www.buildingwidgets.com/blog/2015/5/8/week-18-comicr) for installation and examples.